How to Sign Up for COBRA Health Insurance: Easy Steps for Keeping Your Coverage

 COBRA stands for the Consolidated Omnibus Budget Reconciliation Act.

-The good news is you get the same coverage you had before.
+The good part is, you’ll continue to get the same coverage you had before.

-The bad news?
-You pay the full cost plus a small fee.
+The not-so-good part?
+You’ll pay the full price, plus a little extra.

-I’ve seen COBRA save people from big medical bills during job transitions.
+I’ve seen COBRA save folks from hefty medical bills during transitions.

 Qualifying for COBRA Coverage

-You can get COBRA if you worked at a company with 20 or more employees.
+You can use COBRA coverage if you’ve worked at a place with 20 or more employees.

 • Losing your job (unless fired for misconduct)